 Tip!
 Use gradients to add that extra depth

-For this drawing I used gradient like effect which I haven’t used in a long time, don’t know why but just haven’t.
+For this drawing I used a gradient-like effect which I haven’t used in a long time, don’t know why but just haven’t.
 I used a super big brush with minimum hardness, however, use the brush on 100% opacity.

 Shadows, Light, and Volume to give volume

 Mech in my case was metallic and hard surface all the way.
 This fact gave me the point of using strong shadow color as the material would not disperse the light anywhere.
 The shapes/objects are either in light or in the shadow.

 To make the coloring easier make a one color layer beneath the shadow layers, also remember to choose a light color for the layer so you can see shapes and shadows easier.
 My mech had this shiny metallic surface, so it was crucial to convey that somehow.

 I used this fluid like shadows on top of the surface to convey it was shiny.